Suduwol: Diet

 The Suduwol consumer a variety of foods.
 Breakfast foods include “Honde”, porridge made of millet, sugar, milk and salt and “Sombi” porridge made of rice, millet or corn.
 For lunch “Demmu Teray” and “Takhahay” are very common, both containing rice and peanuts, common Soninke ingredients.
 "Deray”, a stew, is a mixture of millet and beans.

 Economy

 The primary occupations are trade and agriculture.
 During the rainy season, men and women both cultivate.
 However women usually stay at home to cook and take care of children.
 They also work dyeing cotton material.
 A typical Soninke colour is Indigo.
 The Suduwol attained a high standard of living.

-Young men go to neighbouring cities to work.
-Since the 1960s, the majority of West African immigrants in France came from the Soninke.